-Tent heaters aren’t a common piece of equipment for campers, but there are circumstances in which you’d want to use one.
+Tent heaters aren’t standard camping equipment, but there are circumstances in which you’d want to use one.
 Family camping trips are the perfect example.
-You might not be able to get the spouse or the kids to “buy-in” to a winter camping adventure without the promise of a heater.
+You might not be able to get the spouse or the kids to “buy in” to a camping adventure in a cold season without the promise of a heater.

 Car campers and RV travelers can benefit from a heater because they have the space to pack one.